A look inside Kickstarter's Brooklyn office, where employees enjoy perks like a secret rooftop garden, coffee on tap, and plenty of dogs

 Hollis JohnsonWe visited Kickstarter’s headquarters in Greenpoint, Brooklyn.

+So far, 10 million people around the world have helped fund 116,258 projects using Kickstarter.

-Friday is Kickstarter‘s eighth birthday.
-Since the crowdfunding-platform was founded on April 28, 2009, the site has successfully helped fund more than 123,000 projects.
-To do this, the company connects the likes of filmmakers, musicians, and artists with financial backers.
+Founded in 2009, the crowdfunding company helps connect filmmakers, musicians, and artists with backers.

-With such a creative bent to the organisation, we figured that the Ole Sondresen-designed workspace would be quite a unique office.
-When we visited in November, we found that we were right.
+With such incredible creative resources, we figured that the Ole Sondresen-designed workspace would be quite a unique office.
+As it turns out, we were right.

 Here’s what we saw and learned during our tour of the Greenpoint, Brooklyn-based office: